pramitpal/YOLO_INTRUDER_DETECTION_SYSTEM-Part--1/README.md

   Intruder detection codes are here along with the used yolo v4 tiny model A video file is also provided to test the system

-# Contributed by Pramit Kumar Pal and Avik Chowdhury.
+# by Pramit Kumar Pal